rails/rails/guides/source/routing.md

 match 'photos', to: 'photos#show', via: :all
 ```

-You should avoid routing all verbs to an action unless you have a good reason to, as routing both `GET` requests and `POST` requests to a single action has security implications.
+NOTE: Routing both `GET` and `POST` requests to a single action has security implications.
+In general, you should avoid routing all verbs to an action unless you have a good reason to.

 ### Segment Constraints